mnpjs/mnp/documentary/2-cli/index.md

 ### `-I`, `--init`: Configure

-When launched for the first time, `mnp` will ask to complete the set-up process and  create `HOMEDIR/.mnprc` file.
+When launched for the first time, `mnp` will ask to complete the set-up process and create a `.mnprc` file in the directory from which it was called.
+It is possible to create a default `.mnprc` in the `HOME` directory to remember the token, and then initialise `mnp` in other directories, when it will reuse the token from the HOME config, but ask for more details for the current folder.
+This way, it is easy to manage different organisations and scopes.

 ```table
 [